West Bengal: Cuisine

-Rice and fish are traditional favourite foods, leading to a saying in Bengali, "machhe bhate bangali", that translates as "fish and rice make a Bengali".
-Bengal's vast repertoire of fish-based dishes includes hilsa preparations, a favourite among Bengalis.
-There are numerous ways of cooking fish depending on its texture, size, fat content and bones.
+Rice and fish are traditional favourite foods, leading to a popular saying in Bengali, "machhe bhate bangali", which translates to "fish and rice make a Bengali".
+Bengal's vast repertoire of fish-based dishes includes hilsa preparations, a favourite among Bengalis; pabda, chingdi, lotte, rui (rohu), katla, bata, and shutki (dried fish).
+There are numerous ways of cooking a fish depending upon its texture, size, fat content and bones.
 Most of the people also consume eggs, chicken, mutton, and shrimp.
-Panta bhat (rice soaked overnight in water) with onion and green chili is a traditional dish consumed in rural areas.
-Common spices found in a Bengali kitchen include cumin, ajmoda (radhuni), bay leaf, mustard, ginger, green chillies and turmeric.
+Panta bhat (rice soaked overnight in water) with onions and green chillies is a traditional dish consumed in rural areas.

+Common spices found in a Bengali kitchen include posto, cumin, ajmoda (radhuni), bay leaf, mustard, ginger, garlic, green chillies and turmeric.
 Sweets occupy an important place in the diet of Bengalis and at their social ceremonies.
 Bengalis make distinctive sweetmeats from milk products, including Rôshogolla, Chômchôm, Kalojam and several kinds of sondesh.
 Pitha, a kind of sweet cake, bread, or dim sum, are specialties of the winter season.
-Sweets such as narkol-naru, til-naru, moa and payesh are prepared during festivals such as Lakshmi puja.
-Popular street foods include Aloor Chop, Beguni, Kati roll, biryani, and phuchka.
+Sweets such as narkel-naru (coconut laddu), til-naru (sesame laddu), moa (particularly Jaynagarer Moa) and payesh are prepared during Bengali festivals such as Lakshmi puja.
+Popular street foods include Aloor Chop, Beguni, Kati roll, Kolkata biryani, and phuchka.

 Clothing

 Jamdani Sari of Bangladesh is very popular in West Bengal.

 Bengali women commonly wear the sari, often distinctly designed according to local cultural customs.
 In urban areas, many women and men wear western attire.
-Among men, western dress has greater acceptance.
-Particularly on cultural occasions, men also wear traditional costumes such as the panjabi with dhuti while women wear salwar kameez or sari.
+Among men, western dress has a greater acceptance.
+Particularly on cultural occasions such as festivals and events, men also wear traditional costumes such as the panjabi with dhuti while women wear salwar kameez or sari.

 West Bengal produces several varieties of cotton and silk saris in the country.
 Handlooms are a popular way for the state's rural population to earn a living through weaving.
 Every district has weaving clusters, which are home to artisan communities, each specialising in specific varieties of handloom weaving.
-Notable handloom saris include tant, jamdani, garad, korial, baluchari, tussar and muslin.
+Notable handloom saris include Tant, Jamdani, Garad, Korial, Baluchari, Tussar, Shantipuri and Murshidabad silk.